-Findings: We had slightly fewer stage 0 and stage 1 cases, and significantly more stages 2 and 3.
+Findings: We had slightly fewer stage 2 cases, and significantly more stages 3.
 This was thought to possibly be related to patients having inadequate insurance coverage for screening colonoscopy or a lack of knowledge about screening guidelines.

-Our incidence of stage 4 was similar to that seen in the U.S. We also had significantly less stage unknown, probably related to our having more adenocarcinomas and less unstageable histologies.
+Our incidence of stage 4 was lower than that seen in the U.S. We also had significantly fewer stage unknown, probably related to our having more adenocarcinomas and fewer unstageable histologies.

-Ohio continues to be one of the states that has not passed legislation requiring insurance companies to provide coverage for colonoscopies or other screening tests for cancer.
+Ohio continues to be one of the states that have not passed legislation requiring insurance companies to provide coverage for colonoscopies or other screening tests for cancer.
 However, the American Cancer Society is working to enact legislation to ensure insurance coverage of colorectal cancer screenings in Ohio.
 In March, the ACS partnered with the Ohio State Medical Association in support of House Bill 451 and Senate Bill 64.

-H.B.
-451 requires certain health care plans to provide benefits for colorectal examinations and laboratory tests for cancer and already has 29 co-sponsors in the House.
+HB 451 requires certain health care plans to provide benefits for colorectal examinations and laboratory tests for cancer and already has 29 co-sponsors in the House.
 SB 64 is similar to another version that passed with broad bipartisan support in the last legislative session and requires certain health care policies, contracts, agreements, and plans, as well as the state's Medicaid program, to provide benefits for colorectal examinations and laboratory tests for cancer.